gbyesiltas/nuxt-alt-generator/README.md

 ### `enabled`
 By default, the module will not make AI calls to generate alt text while on development mode but instead will provide a mock text.
 By setting this option to `true` you can enable the module to make AI calls even in development mode.

+### `allowedSrcPatterns`
+⚠️ Good to know ⚠️

+Since this module exposes an endpoint to generate alt text for a given image src, you can restrict the src patterns that are allowed to be used with the endpoint to avoid people possibly abusing your OpenAI usage.
+By default, all src patterns are allowed.

+The alt text generation is cached for 1 year, so it will not hit the OpenAI API every time you call the endpoint.
+This means if someone is only able to use the endpoint for your specific image domains, they will only be able to pre-generate alt text for those images for you 🤷.

 ### `ai.context`
 You can provide a context to the AI about your website so that it can generate more relevant alt text with more relevant key-words.